 9:45-10:00 Introduction by Gabriel Smeets (Artistic Director, Cullbergbaletten).

 A personal conversation about the legacies of Birgit Cullberg and Pina Bausch visiting memories, family matters and responsibility, state affairs, organization of the future and more.

 Moderator: Anna Efraimsson (Senior Lecturer in Choreography DOCH, Producer/Curator).
 With: Salomon Bausch (Executive Director Pina Bausch Foundation), Mats Ek (Choreographer/Director)

 We reflect on the dancer as a bearer of a personal movement archive, derived from work with one or many choreographers.
 This panel will offer reflections on how this view on the individual performer as an archive relates to legacy, both for the dancers and for the sector in large.

 Moderator: Magnus Nordberg (General Manager/Producer, Nordberg Movement).
-With: Susan Kozel (Professor of new media, Malmö University), Agnieszka Sjökvist Dlugoszewska (Dancer, Cullbergbaletten).
-Other panel member to be announced.
+With: Susan Kozel (Professor of new media, Malmö University), Agnieszka Sjökvist Dlugoszewska (Dancer, Cullbergbaletten), Rani Nair (Dancer/Choreographer).

 14:30-16:00 Panel III.

 Piercing through and knitting together past, present and futures, archives are both: always already there, always yet to come.
 The panel will question how our archives are potential ways of world-making: how they normalize, legitimize and aesthetize gestures, movements and bodies; how they are giving visibility to some bodies while leaving others in absence.
 In dialogue, we will investigate the role of projection and speculation in archival practice: the queer potential of the past, immaterial histories and imaginary bodies.